mrdsx/mrdsx/README.md

 <h2 align="left">Hi 👋!
-My name is mrdsx and I'm a Beginner Fullstack Developer from Russia.</h2>
+My name is mrdsx and I'm a Beginner Web Developer from Russia.</h2>

 ###